Terms & Conditions

 4. Data replication services

 5. Email services

 6. Office 365 services

 18. Software licensing

-* Hardware may be procured by the Supplier for the Client on one of the following 2 options to be agreed by both parties, the default of these options being the Hardware procurement service unless agreed otherwise in writing by both parties:
+* Hardware may be procured by the Supplier for the Client on one of the following 2 options.
+The Client agrees that by agreeing to proceed with any Hardware Provision, the default option will be deemed to be the hardware procurement option unless agreed otherwise in writing:

 Hardware procurement service

 The Supplier provides a hardware procurement service.
 Where by items are ordered and supplied for ease of administration to the Client, No mark-up will be applied to the hardware however if there are any defects which are covered by the manufacturers warranties any claim management provided by the Supplier with will be charged to the Client at the then current charge out rate of the Supplier and it is agreed that the Supplier shall not have any liability to the Client in relation to any such fault or issue.
 The Client will be given the option to manage the claim themselves directly with the manufacturer.
 Any other set up or other work undertaken by the Supplier in relation to installing or formatting the hardware to the Client’s specifications or managing any claims by the Client to the manufacturer in the event of any hardware fault/issue will be charged to the Client at the then current charge out rate of the Supplier and it is agreed that the Supplier shall not have any liability to the Client in relation to any such fault or issue arising from this.